jkarreth/jpr-bst-file/README.md

 }
 ```

 Note that `month` also includes the date before the month.
+Include a URL when possible.

 ## Technical Details